 These contacts will provide guidance on the process for addressing particular issues.

-If a complaint is associated with the institution’s compliance with academic program quality and accrediting standards, and the student believes that her/his complaint warrants further attention after having exhausted all the steps and appeals outlined by the Associate Vice President of Enrollment and Student Success, Chief Academic Officer, or the Office of the General Counsel, the student may present the complaint to the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) at wascsenior.org/comments.
-WSCUC is the agency that accredits Los Angeles Pacific University’s academic programs.
+If a complaint is associated with the institution’s compliance with academic program quality and accrediting standards, and the student believes that her/his complaint warrants further attention after having exhausted all the steps and appeals outlined by the Director of Student Success, Chief Academic Officer, or the Office of the General Counsel, the student may present the complaint to the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) at wascsenior.org/comments.
+WSCUC is the agency that accredits Los Angeles Pacific University.

-If a student believes that a complaint continues to warrant further consideration after exhausting the review of either administrators at Los Angeles Pacific University or WSCUC or, the student may contact the Bureau for Private Postsecondary Education for review of a complaint.
+If a student believes that a complaint continues to warrant further consideration after exhausting the review of either administrators at Los Angeles Pacific University or WSCUC, the student may contact the Bureau for Private Postsecondary Education for review of a complaint.
 The bureau may be contacted at:

 2535 Capitol Oaks Drive, Suite 400